ChicagoHAI/HypoEval-Gen/README.md

 # HypoEval: Hypothesis-Guided Evaluation for Natural Language Generation
-This repository provides the code implementation of HypoEval: Hypothesis-Guided Evaluation for Natural Language Generation (TODO: update url), as well as zero-shot evaluators for summarization and story generation using training data from the datasets used in the paper.
+This repository provides the code implementation of [HypoEval: Hypothesis-Guided Evaluation of Natural Language Generation](https://arxiv.org/abs/2504.07174), as well as zero-shot evaluators for summarization and story generation using training data from the datasets used in the paper.
 With only 30 human annotations for each evaluated aspect, **HypoEval** first generates hypotheses that are decomposed dimensions of the evaluated aspect, and then uses a checklist-like approach to combine LLM's Likert scores on each hypothesis to acquire an overall score for an evaluated text. **HypoEval** provides automated interpretable evaluation of natural language generation, with high alignment with human evaluations.

 The hypothesis generation module of **HypoEval** is built upon [**HypoRefine**](https://arxiv.org/abs/2410.17309) and [**HypoGeniC**](https://arxiv.org/abs/2404.04326), check out the repository at [**ChicagoHAI/hypothesis-generation**](https://github.com/ChicagoHAI/hypothesis-generation).